Puffing Billy Railway: Preservation

 Following closure, a few farewell specials operated on the remaining usable section to Belgrave, and these proved very popular.
-On 1 October 1955, the Puffing Billy Preservation Society was formed to keep the railway running indefinitely.
-They operated trains to Belgrave until 1958 when services again ceased for conversion to a broad-gauge, electrified suburban line.
-The society started work on restoring the Belgrave to Lakeside section.
+On 1 October 1955, the Puffing Billy Preservation Society was formed by Harold L. Hewett to keep the railway running indefinitely.
+The Society arranged for the Victorian Railways to run the train on weekends and holidays, with the Society guaranteeing the Government against losses from insufficient ticket sales.
+Society volunteers took the roles of conductors, selling and checking tickets on the train, and fund-raising.
+This arrangement continued until the Upper Ferntree Gully to Belgrave section was closed in 1958, when services again ceased for conversion to a broad-gauge, electrified suburban line.

+The Society immediately started work on restoring the Belgrave to Lakeside section.
 Rover Scouts attending the 7th World Rover Moot held at Wonga Park assisted in the clearing of the line between Belgrave and Menzies Creek as part of the event's community service component.

 On 28 July 1962 trains resumed running between Belgrave and Menzies Creek.
+When the line reopened, Society volunteers took a larger role, manning stations, selling and checking tickets, and doing non-safety-critical maintenance on the train, and track maintenance under the supervision of a qualified, recently retired Victorian Railways track repair expert.
+As with the weekend and holiday trains in the mid to late 1950s, ticket revenue went into an account on which the railways drew to pay for their staff (primarily the drivers, firemen and guards) involved in running the line.

 Operations were extended over the remainder of the original line, opening to Emerald on 31 July 1965 and Lakeside on 18 October 1975 before reaching Gembrook, which was opened on 18 October 1998.
 The first trains to Gembrook carried children from the primary schools along the Belgrave–Gembrook corridor, two of which directly adjoin the railway and the remainder not more than a street away.

 The railway operates daily (except for Christmas day and adverse weather days) Its infrastructure is restored and recreated to reflect the heyday of the line between 1900 and 1930, and is operated with some of the railway practices from the Victorian Railways of that era, such as using the "Staff and Ticket" safeworking system.
 In the 2016/17 financial year, Puffing Billy carried 487,237 passengers, up more than 60,000 from the previous financial year.